rjwats/esp8266-react/README.md

 # ESP8266 React

-A simple, extensible framework for IoT projects built on ESP8266/ESP32 platforms with responsive React front-end.
+A simple, secure and extensible framework for IoT projects built on ESP8266/ESP32 platforms with responsive React front-end.

-Designed to work with the PlatformIO IDE with limited setup, please read below for build and upload instructions.
+Designed to work with the PlatformIO IDE with [limited setup](#getting-started).
+Please read below for setup, build and upload instructions.

 ![Screenshots](/media/screenshots.png?raw=true "Screenshots")